-Supervised by the Faculty Council for Individualized Majors, this program offers junior and senior students the opportunity to develop and complete a personally designed, interdisciplinary, liberal arts major.
-The course of study culminates in a senior thesis, to be agreed on by the council, the student, and his or her advisor.
+This program offers junior and senior students the opportunity to develop and complete a personally designed, interdisciplinary, liberal arts major.
+The course of study culminates in a senior thesis/capstone.

-Successful applicants to this program will normally have a cumulative grade point average of 3.30 or higher, although in exceptional cases, they may demonstrate their potential in other ways to the Faculty Council for Individualized Majors.
+Successful applicants to this program will normally have a cumulative grade point average 3.30 or higher, although in exceptional cases, they may demonstrate their potential in other ways.